From the Collections

 Calvin Frye worked for Mary Baker Eddy longer than anyone else, as both a secretary and bookkeeper.
 His service from 1882 to 1910 (with only one day of vacation!) is an incredible testament to his devotion to both Eddy and Christian Science, and to her appreciation of his talents.

-The “Peace Flag,” on display on the second floor of The Mary Baker Eddy Library, is an artifact with a history that tells us a great deal about the peace movements active in the United States and Europe in the early twentieth century.
+Long on display in the Christian Science Publishing House, this flag is an artifact with a history.
+It tells us a great deal about the peace movements active in the United States and Europe during the early twentieth century.

 A business expense report points to rich stories.